limmerhe/decoding-gender/index.md

 ### Extra

  Now you can use all the cool icons you want!
-[Font Awesome](http://fontawesome.io) is indeed awesome.
-But wait, you don't need this sweetness and you don't want that little bit of load time from the font awesome css?
-No problem, just disable it in the `config.yml` file, and it won't be loaded.
+[Font Awesome](http://fontawesome.io)

 <ul class="fa-ul">
   <li><i class="fa-li fa fa-spinner fa-spin"></i>Data</li>